 It’s not uncommon for revenue to slide.

 It happens to all sales organizations at one time or another.
 Revenue being down isn’t the most difficult problem.
-Knowing why revenue is down and where to look is the biggest challenge.
-This post is gonna lay the four areas CSO’s/Heads of Sales should be looking if their revenue is on the slide.
+Knowing why revenue is down, where to look, and how to increase revenue is the biggest challenge.
+This post is gonna lay the four areas Chief Sales Officer’s/Heads of Sales should be looking if their revenue is on the slide.

-When sales are down there are only 4 levers leadership can pull to improve sales.
+When sales are down there are only 4 levers leadership can pull to improve sales and increase sales revenue.
 That’s it.
-Knowing what these levers are and how the organization is faring in each of them can be the difference between further decline or growth.
+Knowing what these levers are and how the organization is faring in each of them can be the difference between sales growth or a further plummet.

 The best thing to do to keep this from happening is to break your sales team into manageable sections: strategy, structure, people, process.